-- White lined areas and the immovable obstruction they tie into are treated as a single abnormal a) around condition. - b) Landscaped garden areas (plant beds, groves etc) and everything growing in them that are surrounded by an immovable obstruction are treated as a single abnormal ground condition. - C) Roads and paths surfaced with woodchip or mulch.
-Individual pieces of woodchip are loose impediments. - d) Irrigation pipes fixed or secured to the ground by spikes/stakes and other anchoring systems are immovable obstructions.
+- a) Aeras marked by white lines and connected to an immovable obstruction are considered to be part - b) Landscaped garden areas (and everything growing in them) which are surrounded by an immovable obstruction are treated as a single abnormal course condition. - Roads and paths surfaced with woodchip or mulch.
+Individual pieces of woodchip are loose impediments. - Irrigation pipes fixed or secured to the ground by spikes/stakes and other anchoring systems are immovable obstructions.
 Interference does not exist if a pipe only interferes with the player's stance.
 Relief will be denied.